dergovic45/unit-testing-first-test/README.md

 - Ensure you have node.js installed
 - Create a new project folder, you can call it however you want
-- Open command prompt inside the folder
+- Open command prompt (terminal) inside the folder
 - Create initial package.json for dependency management with command `npm init --yes`
-- Add typescript dependency with `npm install -D ts-node`
+- Add typescript dependencies with `npm install -D typescript` and `npm install -D ts-node`
     - The argument "-D" saves the dependency as a dev dependency, see
     - https://typestrong.org/ts-node/docs/installation/
     - https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file